Valikahn/TryHackMe-Standalone-Challenge/WRITEUPS/sqhell_challenge.md

 - Dirsearch, Gobuster, Feroxbuster and FFUF for web content discovery.
 - Firefox for interacting with the web application.
 - cURL for manually testing SQL injection behaviour.
-- SQLMap for confirming and extracting data from blind SQL injection points.
+- SQLMap for confirming and extracting data through blind SQL injection.

-Click [HERE](https://github.com/Valikahn/TryHackMe-Jr-Penetration-Tester#tools-commonly-used) to return to the repository README.
+Click [HERE](https://github.com/Valikahn/TryHackMe-Learn-Challenges#tools-commonly-used) to return to the repository README.
 The `Tools Commonly Used` section contains links to tools used throughout the pathway.

 ## Initial Enumeration

-### Connectivity and Routing
+### Connectivity and Hostname Resolution

-The hostname mapping and VPN route were checked before touching the application:
+The hostname mapping and VPN route were checked before interacting with the application:

 ```bash
 getent hosts sqhell.thm